New York City, New York

 But what about the movie and tv tour?

-At first I was a bit disappointed when I saw the On Locations bus was covered, I was so accustomed to the double-decker and the blogger in me wanted to take photos.
+At first I was a bit disappointed when I saw the On Locations bus was covered, I was so accustomed to the double-decker and the travel writer in me wanted to take photos.

 ghostbusters